 - Preheat a saute pan over medium heat.
-Cook the onion, mushrooms, and bell pepper for 5 to 7 minutes or until the moisture from the mushrooms has released and evaporated.
+Cook the onion, mushrooms, and bell pepper for 5 to 7 minutes or until the moisture from the mushrooms has evaporated.
 Add the oregano, garlic powder, pepper flakes, and a generous pinch of salt and pepper.
 Cook for another minute and remove from heat.

 - Return the pasta to the pot and combine with marinara, sauteed veggies, olives, and a pinch of salt and pepper.
 Fold in the pepperoni slices, reserving a handful to decorate the top of the dish if desired.
 Cook the pasta mixture over medium heat just until hot, about 2 minutes.

 - Spoon half of the pasta mixture into the prepared dish.
 Add a generous layer of shredded cheese, about 1 cup, followed by the rest of the pasta.
 Drizzle the boiling water into the dish (this helps the cheese melt).